inspec/inspec/docs-chef-io/content/inspec/dsl_resource.md

 - inspec - Contains a registry of all other resources to interact with the operating system or target in general.
 - skip_resource - A resource may call this method to indicate that requirements aren't met.
 All tests that use this resource will be marked as skipped.

-The additional methods defined within the resource:
+The additional methods may be defined within the resource:

-- resource_id - It is an instance method.
-Here logic to determine unique identifier for a resource node needs to be implemented and set using super class method.
-Following is the example of it's usage in an InSpec test:
+- resource_id - An instance method.
+Place logic here to determine the unique identifier for a resource, and set it using the superclass method.
+Following is an example of its usage in an InSpec test:

 ```
   # example_config resource can have unique conf file path as an identifier.